rtanglao/rtDOTcom/_posts/2019-08-13-p1-rolling-to-redmond-ride-to-conquer-cancer-2017-poem.md

 ---

 layout: post
-title: "Rolling to Richmond (inspired by the Ride to Conquer Cancer 2017)"
+title: "Rolling to Redmond (inspired by the Ride to Conquer Cancer 2017)"
 ---

 # Pontifications